 1. Preparation and Setup

 Remove the mushroom block from the box.
 The block will come wrapped in a secondary large, plastic bag.
 Remove the block from the secondary, larger plastic bag that will be used as a humidity tent- do not discard this bag as it is part of the kit.
 The block appearance varies, but it is often patchy dark brown and white, and may have dark liquid in the bottom of the bag.
 This is normal.
-Cut open the bag and remove the block over the kitchen sink to reduce your mess.
-The wooden skewers are used to support the plastic humidity tent.
-Poke one skewer into each of the top four corners of the block and drape the humidity tent over the skewers (Figure 1).
+Cut open the bag directly in contact with the block and remove the block over the kitchen sink to reduce any mess.
+Place the block on a plate or tray and drape the humidity tent over the block (Figure 1).
 You can use wooden skewers, butter knives, etc to provides space between the block and developing mushrooms if you wish, but the quality of the mushrooms will not differ between methods.

 2. Fruiting Location